sguox002/leetcode/leetcode-all.md

 ->>

 ### dfs
+<<-1254	Number of Closed Islands    		61.1%	Medium
+0 is land, 1 is water.
+closed island are those 0s which does not touch the boundary.
+dfs: mark if the dfs touched the boundary. or first dfs using boundary 0s to change to 1. and then dfs inner nodes of 0.
+->>

+<<-1306	Jump Game III    		60.5%	Medium
+given an array you are at index start.
+At i, you can jump to i+A[i] or i-A[i]. check if you can jump to any position with value 0. dfs using visited hashtable.
+->>

+<<-1377	Frog Position After T Seconds    		34.2%	Hard
+given an undirected tree with n vertices from 1 to n.
+Starts at 1, it can jump to direct connected vertices, cannot go back to visited nodes.
+It randomly jump to its neighbors with same probability. given time t and target node, find the probability on the target at time t.
+dfs: decrease t and get its neighbors leaf node: 1/0

+->>

 <<-1462	Course Schedule IV    		43.9%	Medium
 given n course from 0 to n-1 and a list of prerquisitites. given a list of queries (a,b) need to return if a is b's prerequisites.
 - the graph will form several connected graphs.